 “Court” means the Supreme Court or Court of Appeals.

 “Party,” “applicant,” “petitioner” or any other designation of a party include such party's attorney of record.
-Whenever under these Rules a notice or other paper is required to be given or served on a party, such notice or service shall be made on his attorney of record if he has one.
+Whenever under these Rules a notice or other paper is required to be given or served on a party, such notice or service must be made on the party’s attorney of record if the party has one.

 “Person” includes and applies to corporations, firms, associations and all other entities, as well as natural persons.